+Neurotic behaviour examples let’s talk about it.
 A lot of people feel stressed or anxious from time to time.
 You may get worried before a job interview, and it feels like a knot in your stomach, you may get stressed about money or about your child when he is not home before 8.00 pm.
 It is normal; there is nothing to worry about.
 But it becomes a problem when this stress does not go away.
 Obsessive or negative thoughts can stick in your mind to the point that you are unable to handle daily situations.
-This is related to neurotic behavior.
+This is related to neurotic behaviour and a number of neurotic behaviour examples which affect individuals.
 It may or may not be because of mental illness.
-In this article, I am going to cover this topic, and you will be able to know how to deal with neurotic behavior, its treatment, and some general tips on how to deal with people having neurotic behavior.
+In this article, I am going to cover this topic, and you will be able to know how to deal with neurotic behaviour, its treatment, and some general tips on how to deal with people having neurotic behaviour.
 So let’s get started:

 According to neuroticism definition, it is one of the five high-order personality traits from the Big Five personality theory.
 People who are neurotic tend to be moody more than average people and also experience feelings like worry, anxiety, frustration, jealousy, envy, anger, fear, guilt, loneliness, and depressed mood.
 People suffering from neuroticism respond to stress in the worst possible way.
 They interpret ordinary situations as horrible or threatening and little frustrations as difficult to handle.

 Some people call it emotional instability, and others call it poor ability to handle stress or lack of self-control.
 According to the neuroticism definition, people who score more on neuroticism show extreme behavior while those who score low are stable emotionally and less reactive to the stress.
 They are even-tempered and tend to be calm.